mendokuse3/General-Assembly-Code/unit_1/w01d1/instructor_notes/INTRO_TO_JAVASCRIPT.md

 ## Add comments to code

-Providing verbal comments within your code is a great way to make your code comprehensible to others
+Providing verbal comments within your code is great way to make your code comprehensible to others

 single line comment: